Grindhouse (film): Casting

 Many of the cast members had previously worked with both directors.
 Before appearing in Grindhouse, Marley Shelton had auditioned for The Faculty, but Rodriguez chose not to cast her.
 She was eventually cast in the role of a customer in the opening sequence of Sin City.
 Bruce Willis had appeared in both Tarantino's Pulp Fiction and Rodriguez's Sin City, in addition to having a cameo appearance in a segment Tarantino directed for the anthology film Four Rooms.
 Tom Savini had previously acted in From Dusk till Dawn, which was written by Tarantino and directed by Rodriguez.
 Michael Parks reprises the role of Texas Ranger Earl McGraw in Planet Terror and Death Proof.
 Parks first portrayed the role in From Dusk Till Dawn.
 His son, James, appears in Death Proof as Edgar McGraw, a character that first appeared in From Dusk till Dawn 2: Texas Blood Money.
 The first time the two characters appeared together was in Tarantino's Kill Bill.
-Tarantino himself plays small roles in both segments of Grindhouse, and director Eli Roth, who contributed the fake trailer Thanksgiving and whose film Hostel was produced by Tarantino, has a cameo in Death Proof.
+Tarantino himself plays small roles in both segments of Grindhouse, and director Eli Roth, who contributed the fake trailer Thanksgiving and whose film Hostel was produced by Tarantino, has a Supporting Role in Death Proof.

 Tarantino attempted to cast both Kal Penn and Sylvester Stallone in Death Proof, but both were unable to work due to prior commitments.
 In an interview, Tarantino revealed that he decided to cast Kurt Russell as the killer stunt driver because "for people of my generation, he's a true hero ... but now, there's a whole audience out there that doesn't know what Kurt Russell can do.
 When I open the newspaper and see an ad that says 'Kurt Russell in Dreamer,' or 'Kurt Russell in Miracle,' I'm not disparaging these movies, but I'm thinking: When is Kurt Russell going to be a badass again?"

 Rodriguez later revealed that he cast Rose McGowan as Cherry Darling in response to McGowan's blacklisting from the productions of The Weinstein Company (then the parent company of Grindhouses distributor Dimension Films) following Harvey Weinstein's alleged sexual assault of her.